Hatthaporn Suwan

 Hatthaporn Suwan (หัตฐพร สุวรรณ; born February 23, 1984) is a Thai former footballer.
 He last played for Thai Premier League side Esan United.
 Hatthaporn retired from professional football in 2012, due to injuries.

 International career

-Hatthaporn made his international debut against Singapore in 2007 AFF Championship (4 Feb 2007) and has also be used as a substitute against the same opposition, but so far has failed to break into the side on a regular basis.
+Hatthaporn made his international debut against Singapore in the 2007 AFF Championship (4 February 2007) and has also been used as a substitute against the same opposition, but so far has failed to break into the side on a regular basis.